-- Only one pupil in the medical room / prep office/EYFS classroom at a time to reduce distractions - Check the name of the pupil you are dealing with - Check the pupil does not have any allergies, either by referring to the published allergy list or asking the individual pupil. - Know whether there are any special precautions, for example, give the medicine with food. - Check that the pupil has not recently received medication, either by the individual's medical sheet, information from the Nurse/staff member or asking the individual. - Prepare the correct dose for the time of day. - Administer medication in accordance with instructions (see below), always offering a drink of water: - Document appropriately (see below). - In the case of non-prescribed medication, care staff should notify the medical room that medication has been given
+- Only one pupil in the medical room/prep office/EYFS classroom at a time to reduce distractions - Check the name of the pupil you are dealing with - Check the pupil does not have any allergies, either by referring to the published allergy list or asking the individual pupil. - Know whether there are any special precautions, for example, give the medicine with food. - Check that the pupil has not recently received medication, either from the individual's medical sheet, information from the Nurse/staff member or by asking the individual. - Prepare the correct dose for the time of day. - Administer medication in accordance with instructions (see below), always offering a drink of water: - Document appropriately (see below). - In the case of non-prescribed medication, care staff should notify the medical room that medication has been given

-At the time of administering medication staff are required to record the date, time, medication given, expiry date and batch number, including dose and amount administered.
+When administering medication, staff must record the date, time, medication given, expiry date and batch number, including dose and amount administered.
 Their signature/initials must be on the administration of medication sheet and recorded on evolve and the parent emailed.
 The remaining stock level of medication is then recorded after it has been accurately counted.

-Medicines that have been prescribed and dispensed for one person should not, under any circumstances, be given to another person or used for a purpose that is different from the one they were prescribed for.
+Medicines prescribed and dispensed for one person should not be given to another person or used for a purpose different from the one they were prescribed for.